suffolklibraries/lgc/content/collections/events/moving-minds.md

     content:
       -
         type: text
-        text: 'This term, sessions will take place via Zoom and Inside Out are able to provide support to access the app, should this be required. '
+        text: 'Moving Minds is a creative dance and movement session for adults designed to support and improve mental health and wellbeing, as well as build social interaction.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'No previous dance experience is required; we welcome anyone who feels drawn to the idea of creative dance and movement as away of supporting their wellbeing & mental health.
+        text: 'No previous dance experience is required; Moving Minds welcomes anyone who feels drawn to the idea of creative dance and movement as away of supporting their wellbeing & mental health.
 A safe and supportive space is created, in which it feels comfortable to explore movement and express yourself with increasing creativity and freedom. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'We have fun in the process as we move independently and collaborate with others.
+        text: 'Have fun in the process as you move independently and collaborate with others.
 It is a session in which everything is voluntary, so there is no pressure on anyone to ‘perform’ – the goal is to learn about the art of creative dance while developing movement skills, awareness of good alignment and safe practice, progressing at our own individual pace & physical ability. '
   -
     type: paragraph
     content: